Our national investigations programme can look at safety events or risks which occurred within NHS-funded care in England after 1 April 2017.

 Assessing the impact on people is a crucial part of our process.
 It helps us to identify the most serious issues as they’ve often had the most impact.
 We’ll always look at the physical and emotional harm that might have been suffered by anyone involved.
 As a patient, family member or carer, this is something we might explore with you during our preliminary investigations.
 Insight into how this has affected you is vital to building a full picture of the severity of the issues.

-We also look at the impact on services, and whether the safety issues have, for example reduced the ability to deliver safe and reliable care.
-We also consider the public view and whether there has already been a broader loss of confidence in that area of healthcare
+We also look at the impact on services and whether the safety issues have, for example, reduced the ability to deliver safe and reliable care.
+We also consider the public view and whether there has already been a broader loss of confidence in that area of healthcare.

-We always look at the wider system risk associated to the safety issues – effectively how common or widespread is it, and does it span different areas of healthcare and different locations.
-Some of the areas we consider include:
+We always look at the wider system risk associated with the safety issues – how common or widespread a patient safety concern is and whether it spans different areas of healthcare and locations.

-- do various care settings or organisations change the way they work to address a safety issue
+- do various care settings or organisations change the way they work to address a safety issue?

-- have the issues taken a while to be recognised and are they recognised at the right level
+- have the issues taken a while to be recognised and are they recognised at the right level?

-- will it get worse or spread into different areas of the system if not addressed.
+- will it get worse or spread into different areas of the system if not addressed?